Ian Madigan: International career

 Madigan was involved in the entire 2015 Six Nations, making substitute appearances in all five Tests.
 Ireland retained their title from the previous year, their 13th triumph in the competition.
 This was the first time that Ireland had retained their title outright since 1949, having shared the 1983 championship with France after winning in 1982.
-He celebrated his 26th birthday on the 21st of March, the same day Ireland were crowned northern hemisphere champions.
+He celebrated his 26th birthday on 21 March, the same day Ireland were crowned northern hemisphere champions.

 Madigan appeared in all five of Ireland's 2015 Rugby World Cup games, making a memorable substitute performance in the final pool game against France, when he came on as a replacement for Sexton in the 26th minute, and steered Ireland to victory.
-After Sexton failed to recover from his groin strain in time, Madigan started at 10 the following week in the quarter final meeting against Argentina.
+After Sexton failed to recover from his groin strain in time, Madigan started at 10 the following week in the quarter-final meeting against Argentina.
 Ireland lost the game 43–20, and bowed out of the World Cup at the quarter-final stage for the sixth time.

 In May 2016, a 32-man squad was named for a three-Test tour to South Africa in June.
 Madigan was initially omitted from the travelling squad, the first time he was left out of a national squad since his international debut.
 His imminent departure to play club rugby in France was cited as a reason for his omission, with the selectors opting instead to select players who remain in Ireland.
 However, in a turn of fortune, Madigan was included in a revised touring squad on 2 June, after Sexton suffered a shoulder injury, ruling him out of contention for the tour.